santisbon/reference/src/rpi.md

 ssh-keygen  -f ~/.ssh/known_hosts -R raspberrypi4.local
 ```

-Find the IP of your Pi using its hostname or find all devices on your network with `arp -a`.
+If your board is already running `avahi-daemon` (more on that later) you can reach it using its hostname.
 ```zsh title="On your laptop"
 arp raspberrypi4.local
 ```
+Otherwise, find your board's IP in your router's admin UI or by going over the list of all devices on your network with `arp -a`.

 SSH into it with the configured user e.g. `pi` and the IP address or hostname.
 Examples:
 ```zsh title="On your laptop"
 ssh pi@raspberrypi4.local